mofirojean/recursion-as/README.md

 6. Write a function using recursion to check if a number n is prime (you have to check whether n is divisible by any number below n).

 7. Write a recursive function that takes in one argument n and computes F n , the n th value of the Fibonacci sequence.
-Recall that the Fibonacci sequence is defined by the relation
+Recall that the Fibonacci sequence is defined by the relation.

     F n = F n−1 + F n−2
     where  F 0 = 0 and F 1 = 1

-    Visit the Wikipedia page on the Fibonacci Number for more information if you’re still confused
+    Visit the Wikipedia page on the Fibonacci Number for more information if you’re still confused.